It’s Time to Get Your Pricing House in Order

 SEPTEMBER 14, 2010

-For any winery, it is a dream to have a positive review from such a well-respected authority in the industry. wish I was telling you how our 2007 reds, ones that Christie [the owner's wife] and I are really proud of, were praised by Mr. Parker.
-It’s easy to get even more negative after receiving such a review.
+For any winery, it is a dream to have a positive review from such a well-respected authority in the industry.
+I wish I was telling you how our 2007 reds, ones that Christie [the owner's wife] and I are really proud of, were praised by Mr. Parker.
+3) Be Positive.
 As consumers, we thrive on positive news.
 So be positive!
+Show Confidence in Your Product.

 Tom Pisello: The ROI Guy: Social Media Hierarchy of Needs - Best.